markdav-is/marks-wiki/_posts/2023-02-14-culling-standups.md

 - Push your feature branch in it's broken state as a draft pull-request
 - Add reviewers that you think can help
-- comment on the exact line of code that is giving you trouble
+- Comment on the exact line of code that is giving you trouble
-- start a thread in the project channel mentioning the folks you think can help and a link to the PR.
+- Start a thread in the project channel mentioning the folks you think can help and a link to the PR
-- move on to another problem
+- Move on to another problem

 If your team is not code-first, replace the above _branch_ and _pull request_ language with _tickets_ and _documents_ most modern document apps have line-level comments and ways to mention people.